 - If you had a specific title — for example, President, Treasurer, or Secretary — use it.
 This is especially true of leadership positions, which look good on a resume no matter what job you're applying for next.

 - If you didn't have a specific title, use a job title like 'Board member' or 'Volunteer.'

 What is board membership?

-A board of directors — also known as a board of advisors, board of trustees, or executive board — is a committee elected to provide strategic guidance and high-level oversights to organizations.
+A board of directors — also known as an advisory board, board of trustees, or executive board — is a committee elected to provide strategic guidance and high-level oversights to organizations.
 These can include charity or volunteer organizations, nonprofits, businesses, and government agencies.

 Some boards meet regularly, while others may only hold meetings once or twice a year.
 The extent of board involvement in day to day functions depends on the specific organization, but is typically fairly low.
 Board membership can be paid or voluntary.

-Do I need to give details about the organization?
+Do you need to give details about the organization?

 That depends on how relevant it is to the job you’re currently applying for.
 If it’s highly relevant, you might want to mention it in a resume summary or cover letter, including details about your specific role.
 Otherwise, simply including the name of the organization and whether the board was profit or nonprofit is sufficient.

 When shouldn’t you include board membership on a resume?

 You should leave board membership off your resume if: